 Building the future of scheme administration

-According to recent research from the Society of Pension Professionals (SPP), 94% of pension administrators favour member engagement over complete data.
-However, 45% of SPPs members see data quality as the greatest difficulty facing the pensions dashboard.
-And with many leading industry experts decrying the quality of member data, this could potentially delay a 2020 launch of the dashboard.
-This coupled with the Pensions and Financial Inclusion Minister’s recent comments urging schemes to ‘act now’ on equalising GMP sees schemes facing more administration tasks than ever before, begging the critical question, are we heading for a capacity crisis in admin?
+Member engagement is often considered more important than data quality, however increasing numbers of members see data quality as the greatest difficulty facing the pensions dashboard.
+And with many leading industry experts decrying the quality of member data, this could potentially further delay the launch of the dashboard.
+This coupled with the ongoing COVID-19 pandemic sees schemes facing more administration tasks than ever before, begging the critical question, are we heading for a capacity crisis in admin?

 This concise half-day event will explore a variety of different issues affecting scheme managers, through a combination of informative presentations and interactive panel debates, including GMP equalisation, the pensions dashboard, the accuracy and quality of members data and the latest trends in scheme administration.

 This event is working towards the International Standard ISO 20121 and follows guidance set out by the Sustainable Event Alliance (SEA)